robertoaloi/prof3ta.github.com/source/_posts/2009-02-23-tracing-erlang-functions.markdown

 ---
 layout: post
 title: "Tracing Erlang Functions"
 date: 2009-02-23 00:00
 categories: [debug, erlang, trace]
+published: false
 ---
 Tracing Erlang functions for debugging purposes is probably simpler than you could even imagine.
 Let's say you wrote the module below and